 Once you have completely tapered off alcohol, you will have to decide if you want to follow a path of total abstinence or moderate alcohol use.
 If you choose moderate alcohol use, the best way to avoid alcohol withdrawal is to refrain from alcohol use two days in a row.
 If alcohol use is more frequent, try to abstain at least three days each week.

 Once you have completely tapered off alcohol, it is a good idea to avoid alcohol use for a period of 30 days which will allow your body time to adjust to being alcohol-free.
 Some people find that they do not want to return to alcohol use while others try to find a happy medium for moderate consumption.
 If you have tried tapering off alcohol without success, consider a medically supervised alcohol detox program.
 Gallus Detox Centers can help you overcome alcohol use once and for all.
-To learn more about our private alcohol detox center in Arizona, call us today at 866-358-6446.
+To learn more about our private alcohol detox center in Arizona, get in touch with us today.